 3. Improve Wall and Attic Insulation

 Just as heat loss occurs through windows and doors, it also occurs through the walls and attic.
 Homes are constructed with insulation in the exterior walls.
 However, some homes are built with low-quality insulation that may not be as effective as other types of insulation.

-Some insulation may need to be replaced periodically because it deterioriates or shifts inside the walls as it ages.
+Some insulation may need to be replaced periodically because it deteriorates or shifts inside the walls as it ages.
 Foam insulation may be more effective than many types as fiberglass insulation.
 A thermal imaging inspection can help determine areas inside the walls that are lacking adequate insulation.

 4. Upgrade Heating Equipment

 If your furnace is older, it may not be as energy-efficient as newer models.
 Modern furnaces are designed to be more efficient than older systems.
 This means that they will use less energy while providing you with the same amount of warmth.

 Upgrading your furnace can be an expensive endeavor, but the investment pays off over time by heating your home efficiently.
 When making a replacement, choose an ENERGY STAR®-certified model to save money while heating your home.

 Each of these tips for heating your home efficiently provides you with effective results, and they can be combined together to create maximum efficiency when heating your home.

 Kelleher Home Inspections offers inspection services to the Greater Las Vegas area, including our neighbors in Las Vegas, Henderson, Boulder City, and Pahrump.
 Get started by scheduling your inspection!